Extracorporeal Membrane Oxygenation: ECMO

 Extracorporeal membrane oxygenation, or ECMO, is an advanced life support technique used for patients with life-threatening heart and/or lung problems.
-ECMO provides long-term breathing and heart support and is used only when all of the standard treatments for those problems have already been tried.
+ECMO is not a cure.
+It is a temporary mechanical breathing and heart support used only when all of the standard treatments for those problems have already been tried.
 A highly specialized treatment, ECMO can support patients for days to weeks while doctors treat their underlying illness.

 What does ECMO stand for?

 - Membrane: a type of artificial lung

 - Oxygenation: the process of getting oxygen into the blood

 ECMO is performed using a heart-lung bypass machine similar to the one used during open heart surgery.
 The ECMO machine, often referred to as a “circuit,” is quite large.
 It pumps blood through sterile plastic tubing from your child to the “ECMO membrane lung.”
 The ECMO membrane lung is an extracorporeal device, meaning it is located outside of the body.
 The ECMO lung removes carbon dioxide from the blood and adds oxygen to the blood, as a healthy lung would.
 The ECMO lung then pumps the oxygenated blood back to your child.

 - Venovenous (V-V) ECMO is used when the heart is functioning well and only the lungs need to rest and heal.
 This type of ECMO drains blood from a vein, oxygenates the blood in the circuit, and returns the blood through a vein.

 - Venoarterial (V-A) ECMO can be used when the heart and the lungs need to rest and heal.
 This type of ECMO drains blood from a vein, oxygenates the blood in the circuit, and returns the blood to the body through an artery.